Anirudh-Sridharr/nasscom-vsd-soc-design-workshop/day-2/README.md

 ### Placement and Routing Theory:
-All cells as seen in synthesis
+All cells as seen in synthesis diagrams and circuit diagrams are not in their specified shapes, all are rectangular blocks that can be placed in a cell.
+These rectangular blocks these cells have their physical and timing information